-The Company maintains an allowance reserve for potentially uncollectible accounts for estimated losses resulting from the inability of its customers to make required payments.
+The Company maintains an allowance reserve for potentially uncollectible accounts receivable for estimated losses resulting from the inability of its customers to make required payments.
 The Company evaluates its allowance for doubtful accounts based on a combination of factors.
 In circumstances where specific invoices are deemed to be uncollectible, the Company provides a specific allowance for bad debt against the amount due to reduce the net recognized receivable to the amount reasonably expected to be collected.
 The Company also provides allowances based on its write-off history.
 Finally, the Company also considers its current expectations of future economic conditions, when estimating its allowance for doubtful accounts.
-The allowance for doubtful accounts totaled \$1.0 million and \$0.7 million at December 31, 2023 and 2022 respectively.
+The allowance for doubtful accounts totaled \$1.0 million at both December 31, 2024 and 2023.

-To further mitigate the Company's exposure to uncollectable accounts, the Company may request certain customers provide a negotiable irrevocable letter of credit drawn on a reputable financial institution.
+To further mitigate the Company's exposure to uncollectible accounts receivable, the Company may request certain customers provide a negotiable irrevocable letter of credit drawn on a reputable financial institution.
 These irrevocable letters of credit are typically issued to mature between zero and 90 days from the date the documentation requirements are met, typically when a system ships or upon receipt of final acceptance from the customer.
 The Company, at its discretion, may monetize these letters of credit on a non-recourse basis after they become negotiable but before maturity.
-The fees associated with the monetization are included in "Selling, general, and administrative" in the Consolidated Statements of Operations and were immaterial for the years ended December 31, 2023, 2022, and 2021.
+The fees associated with the monetization are included in "Selling, general, and administrative" in the Consolidated Statements of Operations and were immaterial for the years ended December 31, 2024, 2023, and 2022.